Coronavirus Tracker: Here's how cases are trending in San Antonio and Texas

 “Metro Health continues to monitor the COVID-19 progress and warning indicators to understand the impact of the virus in our community,” said Metro Health Director Dr. Dawn Emerick.
 “We have seen case numbers and hospitalizations increase over the last few days.
 While the hospital system currently remains in stable condition, we must work together to practice safe behaviors to contain the spread.”

-Here are Friday's full numbers.
+Here are Sunday's full numbers.
 Bexar County reports them daily at 7 p.m.:

 How Bexar County is trending: